jansm04/ubc-coffee-reviews/README.md

 # ubc-coffee-reviews
 A full-stack UBC coffee reviews application.
+Pubish ratings and reviews.
+See how your favourite shops on campus rank among the others.

 To run server:
 1) cd server